christopherromo/chit-chatty/README.md

 ## Important Info

-This is a project created for my advanced software engineering class at UCCS (Fall 2024 Semester).
+This is a project created for my "Advanced Software Engineering" (CS 4300) class at UCCS (Fall 2024 Semester).
 It is a language learning application, and it was created by a team of 5.

 This app was built with the following tools:
    - Django (Python)